ojvribeiro/vulmix/README.md

 This should serve your project onto the port `8000` _without_ fast refresh.

-> ⚠️ You need to `npm run build` or `npm run watch` in a separate terminal to recompile your files without serving them.
+> ⚠️ You need to `npm run build` in a separate terminal to recompile your files without serving them.

 ## Preparing for production